hapax/hapax.github.io/assets/chuzenji.md

 But the dream fades, and I am left with the dead boats, headless and run aground, looming at me out of the gloaming air.

+ike the suspiciously happy families of a Coke ad.